andrewspittle/WP-Linkblog/readme.txt

 === WP Linkblog ===
-Contributors: andrewspittle
+Contributors: andrewspittle, andrewheiss
 Tags: permalinks, linked list, link blog
 Requires at least: 3.0.4
-Tested up to: 3.0.4
+Tested up to: 3.4.1

 Redirects permalinks of WordPress posts with a custom field to the destination URL.